Deploying SCONE LAS

 }

-in the default Kubernets namespace, set environment variable NAMESPACE
+in the default Kubernetes namespace, set the environment variable NAMESPACE

 .
 If you do not name your service las